blyxa/stap/README.md

 * Avro
 * String

 `stap` requires a configuration file (HOCON) named stap.conf in the working directory.
-In the file you specify the kafka information.
+In the file you specify the kafka broker information.

 ```
 "kafka" : {